 ROLL THE CHEUNG FUN

-Let the rice noodle sheet cool for a few minutes before you start rolling.
-The steamer sets usually comes with a firm plastic bench scraper for rolling.
+The steamer set usually comes with a firm plastic bench scraper for rolling.
 Because of the large surface area of the trays, I usually use two scrapers.
 Carefully separate the rice noodle sheet from the bottom edge to start rolling.

 I typically roll the noodle sheets from the bottom up, which is why the mushrooms are placed 1/3 of the way above the bottom edge.
 Mama Lin, however, does the exact opposite.
 She prefers rolling the cheung fun from top to bottom, so she lays the filling 1/3 of the way down from the top edge.
 Either method works–it’s just a matter of working out what is more natural for you.